Economy of Kerala: Macro-economic trend

+GDDP by district

 Sectors

 The state's service sector which accounts for around 65% of its revenue is mainly based upon its Hospitality industry, Tourism, Ayurveda and Medical Services, Pilgrimage, Information technology, Transportation, Financial sector, and Education.
 Major initiatives under the industrial sector include Cochin Shipyard, Oil refinery, Shipbuilding, Software Industry, Coastal mineral industries, food processing, marine products processing, and Rubber based products.
 The primary sector of the state is mainly based upon Cash crops.
 Kerala produces a significant amount of national output of the cash crops such as coconut, tea, coffee, pepper, natural rubber, cardamom, and cashew in India.
-The cultivation of food crops began to reduce since 1950's.
+The cultivation of food crops began to reduce since the 1950s.
 The Migrant labourers in Kerala are a significant workforce in its industrial and agricultural sectors.
 Being home to only 1.18% of the total land area of India and 2.75% of its population, Kerala contributes more than 4% to the Gross Domestic Product of India.

-Information Technology
+Information technology

 Kerala has focused more attention towards growth of Information Technology sector with formation of Technopark, Thiruvananthapuram which is one of the largest IT employer in Kerala.
 It was the first technology park in India and with the inauguration of the Thejaswini complex on 22 February 2007, Technopark became the largest IT Park in India.
 Software giants like Infosys, Oracle, Tata Consultancy Services, Capgemini, HCL, UST Global, NeST and Suntec have offices in the state.
 The state has a second major IT hub, the Infopark centred in Kochi with "spokes"(it acts as the "hub") in Thrissur and Cherthala, Alappuzha.
 As of 2014, Infopark generates one-third of total IT Revenues of the state with key offices of IT majors like Tata Consultancy Services, Cognizant, Wipro, UST Global, IBS Software Services etc. and Multinational corporations like IBM, KPMG, Ernst & Young, EXL Service, Etisalat DB Telecom, Nielsen Audio, Xerox ACS, Tata ELXSI etc. Kochi also has another major project SmartCity under construction, built in partnership with Dubai Government.
 A third major IT Hub is under construction centred around Kozhikode known as Cyberpark.
 Kerala is the first Indian state to make Internet access a basic right.
-As on 2019, Kerala's Internet penetration rate is the second-highest in India only after to Delhi.
+As of 2019, Kerala's Internet penetration rate is the second-highest in India, only behind Delhi.